UST-MICO/docs/service_description.rst

 service
     provides
         What and where does this artefact provide services?
-        This part describes a :term:`service interface`.
+        This part describes a :term:`Service Interface`.

         description
             See above.